jdel/huntress-ctf-2025/day10/for-greatness.md

 stage3 contains another base64 encoded string that reveals [stage4.php](stage4.php)

-looking closer you will find the `mailto` function that contains the flag in the email address that needs to be reversed to reveal the final flag
+looking closer you will find the `mailto` function that contains the flag in the email address that needs to be reversed to [reveal the final flag](https://cyberchef.formality.de/#recipe=Reverse('Character')&input=fWY3MTEzMzA3MDE4NzcwZDUyZDRmOTRmZWMwMTMxOTdmew&oeol=NEL)